mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 x
 :::

-## A bit more security for the SMS and login nodes
+## A bit more security for the login node

 **TODO: narrative about checking `/var/log/secure` on the SMS, seeing lots of brute-force SSH attempts for both it and login**